How do you make an offering memorandum for a real estate deal?

 Does amortization begin right away, or is there a period of interest-only servicing?

-What collateral does the lender have on the deal?
+What collateral does the lender have on the real estate deal?

 This table depicts the competitors in your market, where you stand against them, and each competing property’s financial information.

-Every industry is different, whether residential, retail or another niche.
+Every commercial real estate industry is different, whether residential, retail or another niche.
 Briefly describe what the specific industry for your property type is like in today’s market.

 Real estate deals frequently receive support from accredited investors.
 This last section in the OM describes what types of investors the deal is suited for, and may be based on rules and regulations with regards to investor accreditation or general solicitation.
 These are the guidelines that concern the investors’ financial status and their ability to bear the risk of losing an investment.